OG-Hunter/seditiontracker.github.io-/docs/_suspects/pauline-bauer.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Bring Nancy Pelosi out here now.
+quote: "Bring Nancy Pelosi out here now.
 We want to hang that fucking bitch. [...]
-What are you trying to protect a fucking Nazi.'
+What are you trying to protect a fucking Nazi."
 title: Pauline Bauer charged on May 18, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack